 Cannabis decriminalization passed the New Jersey State Senate today but not the Assembly, which still needs to pass the bill.
+Magic Mushrooms made an appearance too.

 It passed the State Senate 29 to 4.
 However, it was disappointing the Assembly did not vote on which they still need to do before Governor Phil Murphy can sign it into law.